ropensci/open-science-with-R/source/04-developing-packages-for-web-data.md

 ## CRAN bound

+The first thing to say here is: check your package very thoroughly.
+CRAN maintainers are volunteers, dealing with the 5000+ packages, so their time is limited.
+In addition, they may be very short, even mean, in their replies.
+Try not to take this personally, and just respond to the technical content of their requests.

 The best place to put a useable R package, where it will get the most eyeballs on it, is CRAN - the Comprehensive R Archive Network.
 The `devtools` package is essential to help you submit your package to CRAN - see the `release` function.
 Release takes the path to your package folder as the first argument, and helps you through the process, asking questions along the way, and at the end uploads the package to CRAN for you.

 ```r